FairyFromAlfeya/locklift/README.md

 ### Contract

 Basic object which wraps the TON smart contract.
-Allows to sends the run messages into the network, or run messages locally, to derive some data from the smart contract.
+Allows to send the run messages into the network, or run messages locally, to derive some data from the smart contract.

 ### Account